DISPLAY 6-22-2025

 • HUD Text Size:

-The HUD data Display and in-game chat messages can become small and hard to read at much higher resolutions.
-You can fix that in v1.2 with a single patch / add-on combo that increases the size of the text with a Large HUD font.
-See my 'Files Help Document' to get the correct file and 'Hexedited Patches Help Document', to read the HUD FONTS description sections for replacing the small text with larger fonts.
+You can workaround that in v1.2 with a single patch and add-on combo that increases the size of the text with a Large HUD font.
+Read my 'Hexedited Patches Help Document', about HUD FONTS description sections for replacing the small text with larger fonts, then go get the correct file from my 'Files Page'.

 • Pilot Map At Higher Res: